telekom-mms/ansible-collection-acme/README.md

 ## Usage

+Role `letsencrypt` for issuing certificates.
-Please see [README](docs/README.md) for variables, usage and further information for the different providers.
+Please see [documentation](docs/role-letsencrypt.md) for variables, usage and further information for all the different providers.

 ## License